-ABA Code of Conduct (adopted May 2018)
+ABA Code of Conduct (adopted May 2018; updated June 2020)

 ABA takes any violation of this policy very seriously.
-Accordingly, participants who violate this policy may, in the judgment and discretion of ABA, be asked to stop; may be expelled from an ABA event, without refund if applicable; may be prevented from attending future ABA events; and may have ABA membership and future participation privileges revoked.
+Accordingly, participants who violate this policy may, in the judgment and discretion of ABA, be asked to stop; may be blocked or expelled from an ABA event, without refund if applicable; may be prevented from attending future ABA events; and may have ABA membership and future participation privileges revoked.

 If you are being harassed, observe someone else being harassed, or have concerns about potential violations of this policy, please notify ABA event organizers immediately.
 In the case of an in-person emergency, call 911 or hotel/venue security.
 In all other cases, whether virtual or in-person, if an appropriate ABA representative is not readily available, email firstname.lastname@example.org, or text that email address, and ABA will respond to you as soon as possible.
 ABA will take all appropriate action to protect anyone affected by violations of this policy.
 All reports are confidential.
 If ABA staff takes a personal report from you, they may need to involve other event staff to ensure that your report is properly managed and that the appropriate action is taken to protect you or others, but all efforts will be made to keep your report confidential.
 We will only involve law enforcement or security at a victim’s request.